-For the Master of Science degree in civil engineering, courses are offered primarily in the areas of structural and environmental engineering.
+For the Master of Science degree in civil engineering, courses are offered primarily in the areas of environmental, structural, and transportation engineering.
 Courses are generally offered in the evenings and late afternoons annually or biennially.
+Full-time and part-time study are available.